WATER & WASTEWATER SERVICES

 CGRS acted as the general contractor for an environmental remediation project and construction of a new storm sewer system for the City of Loveland.

 - Excavation of an existing impoundment, removal and disposal of petroleum-contaminated soil

 - Excavation of a new water quality and detention pond

 - Installation of new storm sewer consisting of several hundred feet of 18”, 24” and 30” RCP and 14”x23” HERCP

 - Installation of pre-cast concrete structures, including manholes, a diversion inlet and sand/oil interceptor

-The CGRS crew did extensive dewatering and treatment of the water through bag and cartridge filtration to be discharged to the sanitary sewer through a state permit.
+With a state permit, the CGRS crew did extensive dewatering and treatment of the water through bag-and-cartridge filtration to be discharged to the sanitary sewer.